E-Shiels/HolidaysFinder/Notes.md

 Make use of async actions to send data to and receive data from a server - **Done**

 Your Rails API should handle the data persistence.
-You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods. - **Done**
+You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods. -

 Your client-side application should handle the display of data with minimal data manipulation - **Sort of**